 - Pray for all hospital personnel to have sufficient time to recuperate in their recreation time, to eat healthily and to live balanced lives and also to enjoy their work and lives.

-- Pray for their health and protection as they work with people who have infectious diseases, such as HIV/AIDS, or are exposed to chemicals and gasses, such as which are used in putting patients to sleep before undergoing surgery.
+- Pray for their health and protection as they work with people who have infectious diseases or are exposed to chemicals and gasses, such as those used in putting patients to sleep before undergoing surgery.

 Proclaim/pray: Proverbs 3:5-6: Trust in the LORD with all your heart, and lean not on your own understanding; in all your ways acknowledge Him, and He shall direct your paths.